KarilChan/handy-koikatsu-server/README.md

 * Strokes are out of sync!
     * Handy has a minimum stroking speed, if the H pose is slower than that it will cause de-sync.
 Try increasing the H speed in-game or stroke zone on the Handy.
+    * Alternative animation of `Fella & HJ` in Darkness mode gets out of sync if you increase the speed.
+    * Random (girl lead) mode does not sync well.
+This includes some yuri poses that have forced random speed.
     * There could be other bugs causing this, if it's reproducible please open an issue.

 ## Roadmap

-- [x] Finish scripting all poses in main H mode
+- [x] Finish scripting all H poses
     - [x] Service
     - [ ] Caress
     - [x] Penetration
-- [ ] Finish scripting all poses in Darkness mode
 - [ ] Support other Illusion games
 - [ ] Support random speed (might not be possible)